kubernetes-sigs/gateway-api-inference-extension/site-src/guides/implementers.md

 The EPP communicates the chosen endpoint to the proxy via the `x-gateway-destination-endpoint` HTTP header and the `dynamic_metadata` field of the ext-proc response.
 Failure to communicate the endpoint using both methods results in a 503 error if no endpoints are ready, or a 429 error if the request should be dropped.
 The header and metadata values must match.
 In addition to the chosen endpoint, a single fallback endpoint CAN be set using the key `x-gateway-destination-endpoint-fallback` in the same metadata namespace as one used for `x-gateway-destination-endpoint`.

-See the [Endpoint Picker Protocol](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/docs/proposals/004-endpoint-picker-protocol) for more information.

 ## Testing Tips

 Here are some tips for testing your controller end-to-end: